adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Updated 2023-10-04 change MicroPython meetup to October
+Updated 2023-10-13 remove Maker Faire Bay Area, move Info links to Publishing_Process.md

 News Sources